Haliclystus antarcticus: Habitat

-Scientists believe that as H. antarticus individuals grow they become too heavy for the algae to which they attach themselves in juvenile form.
+Scientists believe that as H. antarticus individuals grow they become too heavy for the algae to which they attach themselves in the juvenile form.
 They then choose to relocate to another substrate where they are able to attach themselves more firmly.
 In a study of individuals in Chile sexually-immature individuals were found exclusively on Ceramium virgatum.
-Individuals which had reached sexual maturity were found on other substrates including marine eelgrass and other algae.
+Individuals which had reached sexual maturity were found on other substrates including marine eelgrass and the other algae.
 In a study of individuals from South Georgia Island small animals were found on the macroalga Desmarestia menzie while larger animals were found on the underside of boulders.

 Feeding

 Examination of the contents of H.antarcticus stomachs has revealed that these organisms consume mostly small crustaceans and fly larvae.
 Individuals with an umbrella height less than 0.4 mm do not appear to eat.
-These individuals are believed not have yet developed all of their secondary tentacles and they are therefore unable to catch prey.
-Scientists believe that H. antarcticus eats the largest prey it is able to handle.
+These individuals are believed not to have yet developed all of their secondary tentacles and they are therefore unable to catch prey.
+Scientists believe that H. antarcticus eats the largest prey it can handle.

 The largest individuals from South Georgia Island, Antarctica were found to consume calanoid copepods, while smaller individuals ate amphipods.
-The greatest proportion of the food of individuals from Chile appeared to be harpacticoid copepods followed by gammarid amphipods, chironomid fly larvae and podocopid ostracods.
+The greatest proportion of the food of the individuals from Chile appeared to be harpacticoid copepods followed by gammarid amphipods, chironomid fly larvae and podocopid ostracods.
 The remainder of the diet included empidid fly larvae, polychaete worms, isopods, juvenile decapod crustaceans and gastropods.
-Smaller adult individuals from the Chile population appeared to eat mostly copepods, while larger animals ate mostly amphipods.
+Smaller adult individuals from the Chile population appeared to eat mostly the copepods, while larger animals ate mostly amphipods.

 Lifecycle

 A recent genetic analysis has suggested that Microhydrula limopsicola, originally classified as a member of the order Limnomedusae, is in fact a developmental stage of Haliclystus antarcticus.
 In its mature form H. antarcticus has eight gonads which are organised into four pairs and run from the central mouth to the ends of the arms.
-The gonads are approximately 1.6–12.9 mm in length and are visible through the wall of the calyx.
-The gonads are mature in specimens which have a calyx height of about 11.72 mm and greater.
+The gonads are approximately about 1.6–12.9 mm in length and are visible through the wall of the calyx.
+The gonads are mature in specimens that have a calyx height of about 11.72 mm or greater.